jgorman/wifi-watch/README.md

 - Current time.
 - Pings so far in the current period.
-- 67 good pings in a row.
+- 67 good pings in a row!
 - Status of the last ping: "good" or "fail".
-- Packet loss percent over the current period.
+- Packet loss percentage over the current period.
-- Speed of ping round trip to ns.google.com.
+- Speed of the last successful ping to ns.google.com.

-Here is the past half hour of network quality history.
+Here is the past half hour of my network quality history.

-In this example things were going great, then there has been a slowdown in the past 15 minutes.
-I am working at a coffee shop right now and perhaps someone is watching videos.
+In this example things were going great, then my connection slowed down over the last 15 minutes.
+I am working in a crowded coffee shop right now and perhaps a few of us are watching videos.

 ```
 Time  Tot Num Good   Packet loss       Avg Speed